 The San Juan Island-based Madrona Institute operates at the nexus of leadership, stewardship, friendship, and partnership in the Pacific Northwest, building capacity for community resilience in the years ahead.
 The Institute has a cooperative agreement with San Juan Island National Historical Park that allows for joint educational programs, seminars, retreats, and other programs of mutual interest.
-In August of 2009, the Madrona Institute and San Juan Island National Historical Park conducted a lecture series on issues of war and peace in commemoration of the Sesquicentennial of the Park.

 The Bureau of Land Management (BLM)